tonghuikang/blog/_posts/2025-12-23-tracing-claude-code-sessions.md

 Now I no longer need to take screenshots, I just pass in the URLs.
 Claude Code could also use the same URLs to show that it has completed its work.
 The early investment to improve communication is worth it.

 Ideally, when appropriate, Claude Code should take the initiative to make communication easier.
-I have plenty of [experience](https://compare.huikang.dev/) [generating](https://traces.huikang.dev/) [html](https://aimo.huikang.dev/tokens) [files](https://aimo.huikang.dev/leaderboard) so I know what are the good practices, but people who are new do not.
+I have plenty of [experience](https://compare.huikang.dev/) [generating](https://traces.huikang.dev/) [html](https://aimo.huikang.dev/tokens) [files](https://aimo.huikang.dev/leaderboard) so I know what the good practices are, but people who are new do not.